 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Monetary assets and liabilities denominated in foreign currencies are retranslated at year-end exchange rates and differences in exchange are accounted for in the statement of comprehensive income.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at year-end exchange rates and differences in exchange are accounted for in the statement of profit or loss and other comprehensive income.